 Keeping basic power terminology in mind is a wise idea to understand the basics of data center energy and power management.
 Powering up today’s data centers requires hefty electrical servers and critical systems.
 This electricity is measurable in either watts, amps, volts, or ohms.

 Watts are the actual electrical power at hand in a server.
 Amps are the electrical currents moving through power lines.
 Voltage is the pressure pushing amps through their pathways, and ohms is the resistance slowing the current.
-Using these calculated measurements, data center management teams can determine the power usage of different systems.
+Using these calculated measurements, data center energy management teams can determine the power usage of different systems.
 Improving a facility’s energy efficiency is then possible through new strategies and best practices.

 Design and Infrastructure: Best Efficiency Practices

 At the core, energy management is a cost-effective business mindset.
 The power needs of businesses differ, but efficient data centers always meet current demands with strategic infrastructure.
 Data center facilities must effectively deploy power to avoid wasting energy and space.
 A data center’s power design should adequately accommodate lighting, cooling, ventilation, security, and surveillance systems.
 Investing in advanced software, hardware, and quality equipment is key to keeping costs low and efficiency high.
+Consider devices for monitoring temperatures and sensors that adjust lighting.
+These will provide you with the best data center energy efficiency and easy control.